pedropreciado/GemnoteProductAPI/README.md

 ### Products

 Products require a category.
-If a product has many varieties, these options can be set by the OptionAPI.
+If a product has many options(similar products), these options can be set by the OptionAPI.

 `ReceiveAllProducts`